rzian00/lumen-lighthouse-starter-kit/README.md

 vagrant up
 ```

-> *(Optional) Once vagrant is running migrate your database tables *
+> * (Optional) Once vagrant is running migrate your database tables *
 ```
 php artisan migrate
 ```

-> *(Optional) after migration complete you can seed user data as I have already prepared for you just run code below *
+> * (Optional) after migration completed you can seed user data as I have already prepared for you just run code below *
 ```
 php artisan db:seed
 ```